quantmind/pulsar/docs/source/index.rst

 such as web servers, task queues or any asynchronous and/or parallel idea you may have in mind.
-To write a new application, you subclass :class:`pulsar.Application` or any of the battery included applications listed below, and implement some of the callbacks available.
+To write a new application, you subclass :class:`pulsar.Application` or any of the shipped applications listed below, and implement some of the callbacks available.

-Currently, the package is shipped with the following battery included applications which can be found in the :mod:`pulsar.apps` module:
+Currently, pulsar is shipped with the following applications which can be found in the :mod:`pulsar.apps` module:

 .. toctree::
    :maxdepth: 1